Niagara to Toronto: Vineyards vistas to downtown views

 Wine tours and tastings

-Niagara-on-the-Lake’s main attraction is the award-winning wine.
+Niagara-on-the-Lake’s main attraction is award-winning wine.
 In fact, this historic town is home to some of Canada’s most established and oldest vineyards, some dating back over four decades.

 Book one of the wine tour packages including guided tours, tastings and overnight stays at celebrated Peller Estates.